 Also, a password management system like LastPass is also a good idea as it allows you to have a very secure random password for every site that is unique (never use the same password for more than one site).
 LastPass will remember the passwords for you and it will auto log you in.
 Not to mention that you can protect LastPass with 2-step authentication too (this is a must)!
 This will reduce your risk if (or when) a website that you have a login for gets hacked.
 The cyber-criminals won’t be able to use your details to log into your emails, or other services as the passwords are all different.

-We hope our guidelines are of use to everyone interested in upgrading their IT security systems, but if you need any assistance in this department or would like a security review, please contact Onsite Helper or call 1300 889 839!
+We hope our guidelines are of use to everyone interested in upgrading their IT security systems, but if you need any assistance in this department or would like a security review, Please contact our IT Security audit services team at Onsite Helper or call 1300 889 839!
 Our team of specialists is looking forward to hearing from you!